A Voice for Men: Activities

-In early 2011, AVFM created the website Register-Her, a wiki page which initially listed the names, addresses and other personal information of women convicted of murdering or raping men.
-The registry expanded over time to include women considered by the sites operators to be guilty of "false rape accusations" or "anti-male bigotry".
-Under the motto "Why are these women not in jail?", the site also published personally identifying information of women who participated in protests against the men's rights movement (MRM), mocked the MRM on social media, or who voiced feminist supportive ideas.
-AVFM founder Paul Elam stated that there would no longer be "any place to hide on the internet" for "lying bitches".
-The site was closed for a period of time, but later it was back up again at a different web address (at least, until February 18, 2020).
+In early 2011, AVFM created the website Register-Her, a wiki page that initially listed the names, addresses, and other personal information of women convicted of murdering or raping men.
+Later, the site's operators expanded the registry include women they judged guilty of "false rape accusations" or "anti-male bigotry".
+They also began publishing personal information about women who participated in protests against the men's rights movement (MRM), who mocked the MRM on social media, or who publicly supported feminism.
+Elam said that there would no longer be "any place to hide on the internet" for "lying bitches".
+The site was closed for a time, but restored at different web address (at least, until February 18, 2020).

-In 2014, AVFM launched a website called White Ribbon, adopting graphics and language from the White Ribbon Campaign, a violence prevention program which was established in 1991.
-AVFM's White Ribbon site was initially established as a response to the White Ribbon Campaign, arguing that women's shelters were "hotbeds of gender hatred" and that "corrupt academics" had conspired to conceal violence against men.
-The website was harshly criticized by Todd Minerson, Executive Director of White Ribbon, who stated that the AVFM White Ribbon website is a "misguided attempt to discredit others" and urged its supporters "not to be fooled by this copycat campaign".
+In 2014, AVFM launched a website called White Ribbon, adopting graphics and language from the White Ribbon Campaign, a violence-prevention program established in 1991.
+AVFM's White Ribbon site argued that women's shelters were "hotbeds of gender hatred" and that "corrupt academics" had conspired to conceal violence against men.
+The website was harshly criticized by White Ribbon executive director Todd Minerson, who said the AVFM White Ribbon website was a "misguided attempt to discredit others" and urged its supporters "not to be fooled by this copycat campaign".

-AVFM individuals assisted in setting up the first International Conference on Men's Issues, which was held in Detroit, Michigan in late June 2014.
-At the gathering attended by a few hundred men, and a few women, Elam stated that the choice of the city took place since it represents "masculinity".
-Individuals who gave speeches included Mike Buchanan from the UK's Justice for Men and Boys (J4MB) party and Warren Farrell.
+AVFM individuals helped set up the first International Conference on Men's Issues, held in June 2014 in Detroit, Michigan, a city chosen, Elam said, because it represents "masculinity".
+It was attended by a few hundred men and a few women.
+Speakers included Mike Buchanan from the UK's Justice for Men and Boys (J4MB) party and Warren Farrell.
 Topics discussed included the effect of unemployment on men in the aftermath of the world economic recession, the possibility of developing a male birth control pill, and attempts to increase care for men who had served in the U.S. military.

-The 2018 International Conference on Men's Issues (ICMI18), organized in association with the British political party Justice for Men and Boys, was due to have taken place at St Andrew's, the home of Birmingham City Football Club, UK, between July 6 and 8, 2018.
-However, in early November 2017 the club cancelled the intended use of their facilities saying that they had been "misled at the time of booking".
-Mike Buchanan, the leader of J4MB, had initially said he still intended for the conference to go ahead at St Andrew's as he felt he had "a perfectly good and legally binding contract".
+The 2018 International Conference on Men's Issues (ICMI18) was organized with Justice for Men and Boys.
+It was to have taken place at St Andrew's, the home of Birmingham City Football Club, UK, between July 6 and 8, 2018.
+However, in early November 2017 the club cancelled the intended use of their facilities, saying that they had been "misled at the time of booking".
+J4MB leader Buchanan had initially said he still intended for the conference to go ahead at St Andrew's as he felt he had "a perfectly good and legally binding contract".
 The conference was instead held at the ExCeL, London between July 20 and 22, 2018.